 When the disciples tried to stop people from bringing their babies to Jesus, he told them to let the children come to him!
 Jesus used that moment to remind them that the kingdom of heaven belongs those who come to God like children.
 We want our children to remember that we’re as dependent on God as a baby is on it’s mother!
-Continue reading Jesus and the Children

 Jesus was tempted in the same ways that we are but he did not give in; he used his knowledge of God’s Word to resist.
 He showed his readiness to carry out his role as the Son of God on earth.
 We want the kids to know that Jesus is more powerful than sin!

 The magi responded to the birth of Jesus by finding him, worshipping him and bringing him gifts.
 They understood that Jesus was not just any king; he was the fulfillment of God’s promise!
 When they gave him gifts, it was a way of honoring him for being the king who would make a way for all the world to come to God.
 When we give gifts to others it’s an opportunity to express the love of Jesus to the person we’re giving a gift to.
 It’s also a way of celebrating our love for Jesus!
-As part of this lesson we’ll be packing Restart Kits for refugees who are being settled in the city of Portland.
-Continue reading Wise Men Bringing Gifts

 When the Israelites were in the wilderness it was easy to remember that they needed God day by day because they were living in tents and God was sending them manna and quail.
 God wanted the Israelites to always remember that they are dependent on him, even when they were living in the Promised Land.
 God commanded that they should have an annual celebration called Sukkot to remember and celebrate his provision.
 By celebrating the good things that God has done for us we are reminded that we can put our trust in him.
-Continue reading Sukkot Thanksgiving Lesson

 David knew about trusting God’s promises!
 At an early age David was anointed as the king to succeed Saul’s throne.
 It took many years to see the fulfillment of that promise for him to rule Israel.
 When David was king, God made him another promise, that the seed of David would sit on his throne to rule over an eternal Kingdom.
 What does that mean?
 David wouldn’t ever live to see this fulfilled, but God’s promise has come true in Jesus!